 - pages - > articles - >

-International Day For The Total Elimination Of Nuclear Weapons: 26th September
+World Day For The Total Elimination Of Nuclear Weapons: 26th eptember

 During the first day, an instructive and explanatory video was distributed by Unfold Zero, the United Nations platform, asking the global population two questions: